*Riders will be dealt a card at each of four checkpoints, and one at the finish. The best hands will win prizes!

 Twilight begins at 6:09am; Twilight ends at 18:03.
 Sunrise is 6:34; Sunset is 17:38.

-NOTE: Route sheets will be available as an excel file to registered riders if so requested via email between two weeks and four days before the event.
-However, we cannot guarantee that the route sheet will be 100% accurate.
+Route Sheets and GPS Files: Route sheets are available in excel format to registered riders if requested via email between two weeks and five days before the event.
+We cannot guarantee that advance route sheets will be 100% accurate.
 Though not anticipated, last-minute routing changes may be required.

 Caveat: This is a very urban route with lots of traffic lights, stop signs and sometimes heavy vehicle traffic.
 The locals love it — but if you’re from out of town and are expecting quiet roads and lots of amazing scenery, you might be disappointed.
 Just being honest.

-We always need volunteers!!!
-We can only put these events on with the help of loyal, trustworthy, motivated individuals running the checkpoints along the way.
-To provide a little incentive, when you volunteer for a Planet Ultra Double Century event, you receive a free entry into any other Planet Ultra single-day event.
-It’s a simple formula: “work one, ride one free!”
+Volunteers: We always need volunteers!
+To provide a little incentive, when you volunteer for a Planet Ultra Double Century event, you receive a discounted entry into any other Planet Ultra single-day event.
+If you work for 2-6 hours you’ll receive a Voucher for 50% discount on a Planet Ultra single day event.
+If you work 6 or more hours you’ll receive a Voucher for 75% discount on a Planet Ultra single day event.
 So please contact us to let us know when and where you’d like to help.
-Please note that the intent of the “work one, ride one free” offer is to encourage riders themselves to give something back to the sport they love.
-However, we also appreciate when riders bring along family and friends who they’ve recruited to help out, so we’re offering a one-half ride credit to the recruiter if the volunteer doesn’t want the ride credit.
-Ride credits must be used within a year of the date of volunteering.
+Please note that the intent of our discounted entry offer is to encourage riders themselves to give something back to the sport they love.
+However, we also appreciate when riders bring along family and friends who they’ve recruited to help out; so we’re offering a one-half ride credit to the recruiter if the volunteer doesn’t want the ride credit.
+Ride credits must be used within a year of the date of volunteering and must be redeemed during the early registration period.